al-holm/aika/docs/general/use _cases.md

 ---

 <!-- TOC --><a name="1d-interaction-with-main-menu"></a>
 ## 1d.
-Interaction with main menu
+Navigate in the main menu

 **Actor:** User

-**Goal:** To naviagate between the different components of the system.
+**Goal:** To naviagate between the different components in the main menu.

 **Prerequisites**: User is logged into the app.